 “Work.”
 Brian finally shook off the stupor.
 “Long story.”

 A knowing smile curved her lips, but went no farther.
 “Oh.”

 He wondered if she meant to sound that disappointed.
 “I can’t believe you’re here.
 I was just thinking about you.”

 That seemed to surprise, then please her.
-Her mouth opened, but before she could articulate the thought, a man with dark hair and a concerned frown arrived.
+Her mouth opened, but before she could articulate the thought, a man wearing a puzzled expression and a concerned frown arrived.
+“Linds?
+You okay?”

 She swallowed the words, but her gaze remained fixed on his.
 “Yeah.
 I just lost my balance for a second.”
 She paused, then added, “Paul, this is Brian Rembrandt.
 Brian, Paul Webster.”

 Brian tore himself away from her and extended his hand perfunctorily.
 “Nice to meet you.”